What is Market Structure?

 1. Perfect Competition

-Perfect competition is a structure of a market where many small businesses sell identical or homogeneous goods.
+Perfect competition is a market structure where many small businesses sell identical or homogeneous goods.
 Every participant has equal access to market information, and no firm can control the price.
 Businesses are unrestricted in their ability to enter and exit the market.

 2. Monopolistic Competition